 .magento/routes.yaml—defines how Adobe Commerce processes an incoming URL.

 .magento/services.yaml—defines the services Adobe Commerce uses by name and version.
 For example, this file can include versions of MySQL, PHP extensions, and Elasticsearch or OpenSearch.
 These are referred to as services.

 app/etc/config.php—defines the system-specific settings Adobe Commerce uses to configure your store.
 Adobe Commerce generates this file if it does not detect it during the build phase.
 See Configuration Management for information on how to use this file to manage and synchronize the Adobe Commerce application configuration across your Cloud environments.

 Required files for your Git branch

 Your Git branch must have the following files for building and deploying in your local environment and to Integration, Staging, and Production environments:

-auth.json—in the root Magento directory.
-This file includes the Magento Authentication keys entered when creating the project.
+auth.json—in the root project directory.
+This file includes the authentication keys entered when creating the project.
 The file is generated as part of autoprovisioning a new project using a blank template.
 If you need to verify the file and settings, see Troubleshooting deployment.

 app/etc/config.php—auto-generates during the build phase if it does not exist.

 Best practices for builds and deployment

 We highly recommend the following best practices and considerations for your deployment process: